katherineokray/project-one/README.md

 We used the dataset from 'Integrated Post Secondary Education Data System'(IPEDS).The data listed information on 1367 four year degree granting institutions in the United States.
 We used different variables for our analysis including:

--Percentage of students admitted in 2015 who had graduated by 2021.
+- Percentage of students admitted in 2015 who had graduated by 2021.
--Type of institution(Public/Private).
+- Type of institution(Public/Private).
--Total Cost.
+- Total Cost.
--Total Enrollment.
+- Total Enrollment.
--Percent Admitted
+- Percent Admitted

 Major sources of the datasets: - Bureau of Labor Statistics - Integrated Post Secondary Education Data System (IPEDS)